pnp/blog/content/post/microsoft-365-pnp-community-may-2021-update.md

     as a running text at the top of every modern page
 -   Updates
     to [react-staffdirectory](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-staffdirectory)
-    by [Tristian O\'Brien](https://github.com/tristian2) which is a web part shows the current user\'s colleagues, and allows the user to search AD directory.
+    by [Tristian O'Brien](https://github.com/tristian2) which is a web part shows the current user's colleagues, and allows the user to search AD directory.
 -   Updates
     to [react-datatable](https://github.com/pnp/sp-dev-fx-webparts/tree/main/samples/react-datatable)